UtrechtUniversity/campylobacter-crisprscape/README.md

  4. Predicts whether contigs of the species of interest derive from chromosomal DNA, plasmids or viruses using both [geNomad](https://portal.nersc.gov/genomad/index.html) (version 1.8.0) and [Jaeger](https://github.com/Yasas1994/Jaeger) (version 1.1.26).

+5. Predicts the potential targets of spacers and whether they target chromosomal DNA (of input genomes), plasmid or viruses using [Spacepharer](https://github.com/fbaumdicker/SpacerPlacer) (version 1.0.1) and [kma](https://github.com/genomicepidemiology/kma).

 Further steps are added to the workflow after testing!